ryanrodemoyer/ryanrodemoyer.github.io/_posts/2023-11-05-creating-the-manager-readme.md

 ---
 layout: post
 title: Creating The Manager README
+hook: Is authoring a Manager README the correct decision for you?
 ---

 I always thought it was kind of cool to stumble on a Manager README file from a “successful manager”.
 It gave me insight into their thought process and with that I hope to find something that can help me level up my own skills.
 I had a decision to make when I became an official manager - is a Manager README something I want to create for myself?
 With hindsight as a friend, the answer is a resounding Heck Yeah!
 [My Manager README is published here](/manager-readme/).
 But is authoring a Manager README the correct decision for you?